School starts at 8.55am and finishes at 3pm.

 The Ministry of Education provides all schools with an equity-index-based Operational Grant, which funds basic administration, teaching and property running costs of schools.
 The Government considers our students come from the highest socio-economic area, so we receive a smaller operational grant per student than some other schools.
 As a school with a smaller roll, our funding base is more modest than other larger schools.

-The Voluntary Contribution for 2024 is $380 per student.
+The Voluntary Contribution for 2025 is $390 per student.
 We appreciate that family incomes may be stretched and payments can continue to be made by instalments during the year.
-If you wish to pay in 2 instalments, these will be $190 to be made by the end of Term 1 and by the end of Term 3.
+If you wish to pay in instalments, these can be actioned via our Online Payments software Kindo.
 If your child starts part way through the year this is calculated on a pro-rata basis.
-Please discuss with office staff or pay online in 2024 via the online payments.

 These funds will go towards extra staffing and support in the classroom, for creating a new library/creative space, purchasing new library books and upgrading outdoor learning areas.